prometheus-operator/prometheus-operator/Documentation/designs/status-subresource.md

 	// +patchMergeStrategy=merge
 	// +optional
 	ShardStatuses []ShardStatus `json:"shardStatuses,omitempty"`
+	// The list has one entry per object that has been bound to the Prometheus deployment.
+	// Each entry provides a reference to the object and its condition.
+	// +patchMergeKey=resource
+	// +patchMergeKey=namespace
+	// +patchMergeKey=name
+	// +patchMergeStrategy=merge
+	// +optional
+	BoundObjects []BoundObject `json:"boundObjects,omitempty"`
 }

 // PrometheusCondition represents the state of the resources associated with the Prometheus resource.